 Access to resources

-The Library has worked to increase access to electronic resources, either through databases, digitised content for reading lists, or through buying more ebooks.
+The Library has worked to increase access to electronic resources, either through databases, digitised content for reading lists, or buying more ebooks.

 Access